swiftlang/swift-evolution/proposals/0393-parameter-packs.md

 _ = tuplify(1, "hello", [Foo()]) // T := {Int, String, [Foo]}, value := {1, "hello", [Foo()]}
 ```

 **Syntactic validity:** A value parameter pack can only be referenced from a pack expansion expression.
 A pack expansion expression is written as `repeat expr`, where `expr` is an expression containing one or more value parameter packs or type parameter packs spelled with the `each` keyword.
-Pack expansion expressions can appear in any position that naturally accepts a comma-separated list of expressions.
+Pack expansion expressions can appear in any position that naturally accepts a list of expressions, including comma-separated lists and top-level expressions.
 This includes the following:

 * Call arguments, e.g. `generic(repeat each value)`
 * Subscript arguments, e.g. `subscriptable[repeat each index]`